calico-g/sublime-translator/README.md

 * translator.py needs to live in a folder called Translator, inside sublime's Packages.
 Something like this:
 /Users/calico/Library/Application Support/Sublime Text 2/Packages/Translator

-* the file which is being written to is hard-coded as '/Users/calico//cx/CXROR/config/locales/en.yml', needs to changed to whatever the local language file is.
+* the file which is being written to is hard-coded as '/Users/calico//cx/CXROR/config/locales/en.yml', needs to be changed to whatever the local language file is.

-* you may also have to have the AAAPackageDev packages installed in your sublime.
+* you may also need to install AAAPackageDev packages in sublime.

 to use: